w3c/wai-media-guide/planning.md

 ### More

-...Providing a descriptive transcript for videos (or basic transcript for audio-only) meets a wide range of accesibility needs.]...<br>
+...Providing a descriptive transcript for videos (or basic transcript for audio-only) meets a wide range of accessibility needs.]...<br>
 @@
 <p>Descriptive transcripts are not required to meet WCAG Level AA.
 However, they:</p>
 <ul>